-Thinking about getting private health insurance but unsure of its benefit?
-Find out what is covered.
+Thinking about getting private health insurance?
+Find out what's covered.

 Private health insurance covers some or all of the costs of health care as a private patient.
 While Medicare provides free hospital treatment in a public hospital and covers part of the cost of seeing a GP and most prescription medicines, private health cover gives you additional benefits including: